 Such kind of content offers value as a direct opinion regarding a product or service.
-So it’s seen as a much honest, direct content about your solution.
+So it’s seen as honest, direct content about your solution.

-Here you need to make an effort in two fronts:
+Here you need to make an effort on two fronts:

-- automated and compelling mechanisms to incentive clients reviewing the product;
+- automated and compelling mechanisms to incentive clients to review the product;

 - work with people that will make great content and share it on your blog and social media.

 A golden rule is to never change what the reviewer is saying.
 Most of the time, it isn’t even about what it’s being said, but how you frame it.

 Bad reviews can be great content when tied to informative and objective points.
 You can explain why the experience wasn’t good and how the company is always learning and improving.

 Video is becoming more accessible to the general public, and it’s one of the great channels to promote UGC.